 Finnish for busy people

 There are several options in Finnish to express necessity (e.g. täytyy, pitää, on pakko).
-This article deals with a more advanced way to express necessity: expressing necessity with a participle: on mentävä kotiin, on oltava hiljaa.
+This article deals with a more advanced way to express necessity: expressing necessity with a passive participle: on mentävä kotiin, on oltava hiljaa.
 This construction always uses the verb olla.
 If the sentence has a subject, it will appear in the genitive case.
 It’s also possible to not use a subject.

-In this article, you can find phrases expressing necessity with a participle around three topics: school, traffic and restaurant rules.
+In this article, you can find phrases expressing necessity with a passive participle around three topics: school, traffic and restaurant rules.
 The examples are actual sentences I’ve picked from the internet.
 Note for the translation of the subject in these sentences: while they appear in the singular in Finnish, I have translated them to English in the plural.
 This is due the nature of the Finnish sentences, where the singular carries the meaning of “any person who belongs to this category”.
 The plural sounds more natural in English.
 Maybe I’m nitpicking but that’s how I decided to handle it!

-Each topic contains three types of sentences:
+Each topic where we’re expressing necessity with a passive participle contains three types of sentences:

 • Necessity sentences with an explicit subject